fruitsamples/ScriptingBridgeiCal/ReadMe.txt

 The first thing to do is to set up Xcode to automatically generate the Scripting Bridge source for the application you would like to target.
 The following steps describe how you can do that:

-(a) Turn down the "Targets" tab in the "Groups & Files" list on the left hand side and select the main target.
-In this sample,  select the "ScriptingBridgeiCal" target.
+(a) In the project navigator, choose the project file and select the "ScriptingBridgeiCal" target.

-(b) With the "ScriptingBridgeiCal" target selected, open the information panel (by clicking on the Info icon, or by control- or right-clicking on the target name and selecting "Get Info" from the pop-up menu).
+(b) With the "ScriptingBridgeiCal" target selected, switch to the "Build Rules" tab.

-(c) In the info window, click on the Rules tab and then click on the + button at the bottom to add a new rule.
+(c) In the build rules tab, click on the + button at the bottom to add a new rule.

 (d) Set up the new rule as follows: